Ruthless Quotas at Amazon Are Permanently Maiming Employees

 The clock was always ticking on Amazon’s promised delivery time.
 Dixon had to scan a new item every 11 seconds to hit her quota, she said, and Amazon always knew when she didn’t.

 Dixon’s scan rate—more than 300 items an hour, thousands of individual products a day—was being tracked constantly, the data flowing to managers in real time, then crunched by a proprietary software system called ADAPT.
-She knew, like the thousands of other workers there, that if she didn’t hit her target speed, she would be written up and, if she didn’t improve, she eventually would be fired.
+She knew, like the thousands of other workers there, that if she didn’t hit her target speed, she would be written up, and if she didn’t improve, she eventually would be fired.

-Amazon’s cutting-edge technology, unrelenting surveillance and constant disciplinary write-ups pushed the Eastvale workers so hard that in the last holiday season, they hit a coveted target: They got a million packages out the door in 24 hours.
+Amazon’s cutting-edge technology, unrelenting surveillance, and constant disciplinary write-ups pushed the Eastvale workers so hard that in the last holiday season, they hit a coveted target: They got a million packages out the door in 24 hours.
 Amazon handed out T-shirts celebrating their induction into the “Million Unit Club.”

 But Dixon, 54, wasn’t around for that.
 She started the job in April 2018, and within two months, or nearly 100,000 items, the lifting had destroyed her back.
 An Amazon-approved doctor said she had bulging discs and diagnosed her with a back sprain, joint inflammation, and chronic pain, determining that her injuries were 100 percent due to her job.
 She could no longer work at Amazon.
 Today, she can barely climb stairs.
 Walking her dog, doing the dishes, getting out of her chair—everything is painful.
 According to her medical records, her condition is unlikely to improve.

-So this holiday shopping season, as Amazon’s ferocious speed is on full display, Dixon is at a standstill.
-She told Reveal in mid-October that her workers’ compensation settlement was about to run out.
+So this holiday-shopping season, as Amazon’s ferocious speed is on full display, Dixon is at a standstill.
+She told Reveal in mid-October that her workers’-compensation settlement was about to run out.
 She was struggling to land a new job and worried she’d lose her home.

 “I’m still too young to feel like I’m 90 years old,” Dixon said, sitting in the living room of her Corona, California, home, which was decorated with inspirational sayings (“You never know how strong you are until being strong is the only choice you have”).
 “I don’t even know how I’m going to make it in a couple of months.”

-Amazon's famous speed and technological innovation have driven the company’s massive global expansion and a valuation well over $800 billion.
-It’s also helped make Amazon the nation’s second-largest private employer behind Walmart and its CEO, Jeff Bezos, one of the richest humans on Earth.
-Now, an investigation by Reveal from The Center for Investigative Reporting has found that the company’s obsession with speed has turned its warehouses into injury mills.
+Amazon’s famous speed and technological innovation have driven the company’s massive global expansion and a valuation well over $800 billion.
+It’s also helped make Amazon the nation’s second-largest private employer behind Walmart, and its CEO, Jeff Bezos, one of the richest humans on Earth.
+Now an investigation by Reveal from the Center for Investigative Reporting has found that the company’s obsession with speed has turned its warehouses into injury mills.

 Reveal amassed internal injury records from 23 of the company’s 110 fulfillment centers nationwide.
 Taken together, the rate of serious injuries for those facilities was more than double the national average for the warehousing industry: 9.6 serious injuries per 100 full-time workers in 2018, compared with an industry average that year of 4.